- Business and Employment»

 Real estate was never as simple as the "experts" suggested.
 The "get rich with other people's money" books and seminars have finally been exposed as oversimplified money-making ventures for their sponsors.

-One of the prime examples of oversimplification is "location, location and location," the overly-cute and oversimplified answer to the question, "What are the three most important factors when buying or evaluating real estate?"
+One of the prime examples of oversimplification is "location, location and location," the overly cute and oversimplified answer to the question, "What are the three most important factors when buying or evaluating real estate?"
 As a result of this particular slogan, many buyers wrongfully assumed that their purchase was sound so long as they chose a good location.
 It is certainly true that location cannot be overlooked if for no other reason than real estate is fixed in its geographic position.
-But the recent sustained downturn in both commercial and residential real property prices has clearly illustrated that location is no guarantee against capital losses.
+But events during the past 10 years have clearly illustrated that location is no guarantee against capital losses.

 Many of the investment principles that were believed to have applied to real estate were in fact only applicable so long as real property prices kept going up.
 While it seems to be accepted as normal that economic cycles have ups and downs and flat periods, it was repeatedly suggested by many that real estate was somehow different and not impacted by "external" changing conditions.
 Many of these changes had an immediate negative impact on the health of real estate.
 While some of the changes are relatively temporary, several of these real estate changes will have a continuing effect for the foreseeable future.